 What I have been able to do is to bring into play my collective learnings together to help make these companies change-ready.

 That is what has enabled me to set these businesses up for success even in these challenging times.
 I normally try to help my clients facilitate incremental change, step by step, towards their desired future state; but sometimes the world throws a major curveball that requires radical change capabilities.
-And if an organization is receptive to change and willing to participate, it can adapt itself to the changing realities faster than their competitors.
+And if an organization is receptive to change and willing to participate, it can adapt itself to the changing realities faster than its competitors.

 The moral of the story here is that change management is an essential skill in today’s world, and it can be learned.
 Whether one is running a business, a community, or a political office, change management is an integral part of leadership.